qodeninja/profman/README.md

 ---

 ### File Replacement Commands

+> **Note on Merge vs. Copy**: Unlike the `--deploy` command which intelligently *merges* JSON settings, the `--menus` and `--bookmarks` commands perform a brute-force copy, completely overwriting the target file.
+>
+> - The default `bookmarks.json` skeleton is pristine and nearly empty.
+> - The default `menu_patch.json` skeleton is pre-configured to add "Inspect Element" and "View Source" to web page context menus while removing the "Create QR Code" option.
+>
+> To use your own custom bookmarks or menus, you must manually copy the `Bookmarks` or `contextmenu.json` file from an existing Vivaldi profile into the `profman.sh` project root and rename it to `bookmarks.json` or `menu_patch.json`.
+An export feature for these files is not yet implemented.

 `--menus`
 : Replaces the profile's `contextmenu.json` file with your master `menu_patch.json`.
 A backup of the original file is created.